 One need not be highly adept at all of these to be socially skilled.
 However, a serious deficit in any one area can result in major interpersonal issues with problem employees.

 Sensitivity to others can also be assessed during an interview, but it is a bit more difficult.
 During the interview, ask candidates to describe influences on their careers or interpersonal conflicts they have experienced at work.
 Pay attention to how they describe others in their answers.
 Answers that are highly judgmental or give little credit to the contributions and interests of others could be associated with low sensitivity to others.
 References can also be a good source of information.
-Ask people to describe what the person was like to work with.
+Ask people to describe what it was like to work with this particular person.
 If they say things like “highly independent” or “difficult to manage,” you may want to probe a bit more.

-Social skills can also be assessed using standardized questionnaires such as personality tests and social style measures.
-These tests measure underlying beliefs, preferences and attitudes that affect interpersonal behavior.
-Many of these measures are relatively straightforward to use, fairly inexpensive and can be highly valid.
+Social skills can also be evaluated using standardized questionnaires such as personality tests and social style measures.
+These tests measure underlying beliefs, preferences, and attitudes that affect interpersonal behavior.
+Many of these measures are relatively straightforward to use, fairly inexpensive, and can be highly valid.
 There are a wide variety of well-designed measures to choose from, but it’s often difficult to tell the difference between a good measure and one that looks good but does little.
 Consequently, it’s a good idea to consult with an independent assessment expert when choosing this sort of measure.